Boundary Conditions

 widths array of num_vars boundary widths (see below)

-table_handlesarray of num_vars table handles
+table_handles array of num_vars table handles

 The table handles hold extra arguments for each application of the boundary condition.
 The four arrays are sorted first on table handle, and then on variable index.
 This way variables which have precisely the same boundary condition are grouped together, and within this grouping variables are sorted by index, so that variable groups are stored together.
 In many cases this sorting will allow a more efficient implementation of the boundary condition.
 (At the moment it is not clear how face information should be considered in the sorting, so it is not.)
 A null pointer can be passed for function_pointer, in which case no routine is executed when Boundary_ApplyPhysicalBCs is called (see section 2.3).